alexvornsand/letter-boxed/README.md

 # letter-boxed
-Solve the NYT Letter Boxed puzzle
+This is a project that solves the [New York Times' Letter Boxed Puzzle](https://www.nytimes.com/puzzles/letter-boxed).